 Staff

-Each member of the staff at BCLC offers something special to ‘their’ students.
-Without this dedicated group of professionals, BCLC could never fulfill its mission of providing each student the tools to live an active productive life.
+Each member of the staff at Blind Children's Learning Center offers something special to our students.
+Without this dedicated group of professionals, we would never be able to fulfill our mission of providing each student the tools to live an active productive life.

 Carolyn Baker